asjabbal/gartner_test/getapp_import/README.md

 ```

 # Run Tests
-Go to main directory of the cloned gem and run tests with the following command:-\
+Go to gem directory *getapp_import* and run tests with the following command:-\
 `$ rake test`